n8n on OpenShift: Workflow Automation That Talks to Your Models

 The full manifests are in the n8n-openshift repo under base/ and overlays/openshift/.

-Connecting n8n to vLLM on the same cluster
+Connecting to vLLM

-In practice, I hit a snag.
 I tested with a LiteLLM proxy fronting a DeepSeek R1 model.
 The curl worked:

 curl -X POST https://litellm-proxy.apps.example.com/v1/chat/completions \